 Even if you are the only member of your church interested in the work of a Network, you can pursue your calling with others in the Presbytery.

 For more information, to make a request for designation, or to seek financial aid for a Network, email Networks Support.

 Networks Designated by Presbytery of the Miami Valley

-Campus Ministry Provides effective campus ministry at public institutions of higher education—Clark State Community College, Central State University, Miami University, and Sinclair Community College.
+Campus Ministry Provides effective campus ministry at public institutions of higher education— Central State University, Miami University, and Sinclair Community College.

-Colombian Partnership Maintains and expands relationships established in the ten year-old partnership with Presbiterio de la Costa Norte de Colombia.
+Colombian Partnership Maintains and expands relationships established in the more than 20 year-old partnership with Presbiterio de la Costa Norte de Colombia.

 Covenant Gathering A group of people across the Synod who plan, publicize and conduct the annual leadership event that used to be named "Synod School."

 Educators Support Nurtures and educates those working in educational ministry in local churches.

 Equipping for Ministry Provides classes and workshops for adults, a Learning Resource Center with a catalog of resources that are available for loan, a purchasing group for educational materials, and consultations with a Certified Christian Educator about Reformed Resources and Curriculum.